RENCI/adda_for_floodwater/README.md

 - Clone this repo
 - Make a python virtual environment with the requirements.txt file, called adcirc_DA
+- Add ADDA paths to the virtual environment.
+Either:
+  - Make a conda.pth in "envs/adcirc_DA/lib/python3.8/site-packages/" that contains:
+    - path_to/adda_for_floodwater
+    - path_to/adda_for_floodwater/adda
+- or:
+  - Add the PYTHONPATH variable to the conda env:
+    - Activate the adcirc_DA environment: <pre>conda activate adcirc_DA</pre>
+    - <pre>conda env config vars set PYTHONPATH=path_to/adda_for_floodwater:path_to/adda_for_floodwater/adda</pre>

 #### Connecting to Floodwater